Mean Field Behaviour of Collaborative Multi-Agent Foragers: Experiments

 Figures \ref{fig:ek} and \ref{fig:vark} show the norms of the finite sample (error) expectation and the finite sample variance.
 As expected, for large numbers of agents the plots go to zero relatively quickly.
 However, it is interesting to note that the variance and expectation of error increase with $n$ until $n\approx 600$.
 A possible justification for this is that there is a threshold under which more agents cause more disorder, but not necessarily better solutions.
 Looking at the variance values at $t=5000s$, the first curve for $n=50$ settles around $0.6\cdot 10^{-2}$, and the following curves for $n=200$, $n=400$ go up until around $10^{-2}$.
 This indicates that the variance increases for a range of $n$ values, until a certain threshold where it decreases until approaching $0$ for $n>1000$.

-Table \ref{tab:results} displays the end results of different combination of parameters over $5000$ runs, for $\overline{t} = 5000$ and fixed $\varepsilon = 0.5$, $\lambda = 0.99$.
-In general, lower $\rho$ values seem to cause smaller variances and smaller $\nu(n,t)$ values, as well as larger agent numbers.
-Interestingly, the impact of $r$ in $\nu(n,t)$ seems to be small for the tested cases.
+Table \ref{tab:results} displays the end results of different combination of parameters over $5000$ runs, for $\overline{t} = 5000$ and fixed $\varepsilon = 0.5$, $\lambda = 0.99$. {In general, lower $\rho$ values and larger agent numbers seem to cause smaller variances and smaller $\nu(t,n)$ values.
+However, for large swarms ($n=800$) decreasing the evaporation results in an increase in variance.
+This effect seems to be caused by the fact that for large enough swarms, higher evaporation actually pulls agents towards the optimal solutions faster, therefore decreasing the variance (or diversity) in trajectories.} Interestingly, the impact of $r$ in $\nu(t,n)$ seems to be small for the tested cases.
 Further study of this issue is left for future work, since it may have implications on other multi-agent stochastic systems where stochastic processes exhibit couplings that vanish for large number of agents.